What Is a Bond? A Beginner’s Guide To How Bonds Work

 • If you want higher returns and can tolerate some risk, stocks might be better.

 Bonds are an excellent investment for those looking for stability, predictable returns and diversification.
-Whether you’re saving for retirement or looking to balance your stock investments, bonds provide a solid foundation for long-term financial health.
+Whether you’re saving for retirement or balancing a stock-heavy portfolio, the right mix of government, corporate and municipal bonds can help you earn steady returns and protect your future finances.

 FAQs About Bonds